-Properties that have been unoccupied, and substantially unfurnished for two years or more, are subject to a premium of 100 per cent from 1 April 2023 (which means double the council tax charge is payable), prior to this date the premium was 50 per cent (which meant 150 per cent of the council tax was payable).
-Periods of six weeks or less when the property is occupied/furnished are disregarded for the purposes of calculating the two-year period for the empty homes premium.
+Properties that have been unoccupied, and substantially unfurnished for two years or more, are subject to a premium of 100 per cent.
+From 1 April 2024, if a property has been unoccupied, and substantially unfurnished for five years or more the premium will be increased to 200 per cent.
+Periods of six weeks or less when the property is occupied/furnished are disregarded for the purposes of calculating the empty homes premium.